 Phone: 425-466-3442

-Tracie staffs the Snoqualmie Valley Mobility Coalition, bringing together stakeholders from across the Valley to evaluate and advocate regarding transportation gaps for those living and working in the region.
+Lyn as a Sno-Valley resident brings a wealth of experiences and knowledge.
+Lyn has a passion for community involvement and is looking forward to forming partnerships in support of the Snoqualmie Valley Mobility Coalition.
+She brings together stakeholders from across the Valley to evaluate and advocate regarding transportation gaps for those living and working in the region.
 She coordinates transportation-related and educational programs and raises awareness of the complexity of transportation challenges throughout the Valley region.

 Ka-'Ohu Kane, South King County Mobility Coordinator